-- 6 The state should honor its commitment to remove state prisoners from local jails. - 7 The state should fully fund the per diem reimbursement for all state prisoners.
+The state should live up to its commitment to remove state prisoners from local jails.

+The state should fully fund the per diem reimbursement for all state prisoners.

-9 Jails built by a single large locality should be made eligible for the same state reimbursement rate 10 for construction as a regional jail facility.
+Jails built by a single large locality should be made eligible for the same state reimbursement rate for construction as a regional jail facility.